en

 • Customer experience: Businesses may worry about potential disruptions in customer service and responsiveness, as customers may not be able to reach staff during the extended weekends.

-Why are businesses in Singapore exploring the 4-Day work week?
+Why are businesses in Singapore exploring the 4-day work week?

 Businesses in Singapore are exploring the 4-day work week as a strategic move to enhance employee engagement and retention.
 By offering a better work-life balance and improved flexibility, companies can attract and retain top talent in a competitive job market.
 Moreover, the 4-day work week can lead to increased productivity and efficiency, as employees are motivated to complete their tasks within a shorter timeframe.
 This work arrangement also aligns with the evolving demands and expectations of the modern workforce, promoting employee well-being and satisfaction.